20 Types of Gases with Uses (Both Natural and Synthetic)

 1. Chlorofluorocarbons like R11, R12.

-2. Anesthetics like halothane, sevoflurane, desflurane, isoflurane.
+2. Anesthetics like halothane, sevoflurane, desflurane, and isoflurane.

-3. Microbial Sterilizing agents like diethyl ether
+3. Microbial Sterilizing agents like diethyl ether.

-• Chlorofluorocarbons used in refrigerators harm the ozone layer leading to its depletion.
 This ozone layer protects us from the harmful UV rays of the sun rays from reaching the ground.

 Acidic gases